randyperrone/MyWeatherApp/README.md

 - Android application that displays the weather of a location based on either city, zipcode, or current location.
 Uses maps to show location of weather.

 INSTALLING:
-- You will need to get an api key for "Maps SDK for Android" and enter that key into res/values/string/google_location_key field.
-Example: API KEY HERE
+- You will need to get an api key for "Maps SDK for Android" and enter that key into res/values/string/google_location_key field. https://developers.google.com/maps/documentation/android-sdk/intro
-- You will need an api key for OpenWeatherMaps and enter that key into res/values/string/open_weather_key field.
-Example: API KEY HERE
+- You will need an api key for OpenWeatherMaps and enter that key into res/values/string/open_weather_key field. https://openweathermap.org/appid

 API's:
-- OpenWeatherMap JSON API for the weather information.
+- OpenWeatherMap JSON API for the weather information. https://openweathermap.org/api
 - Volley API for the REST calls.
 - Google Maps API for the maps.
 - Google Location API for the location services.